-The GRK 2638 is specifically designed to foster a bilingual research environment.
+The GRK 2638 was specifically designed to foster a bilingual research environment.
 German and English will be treated as equal languages for the purposes of academic exchange.

 Thus, all applicants must be able to understand both English and German at least passively at an academic level.
 In addition, they must also be able to actively participate in the discussions of the GRK 2638 in one of the two languages.